 These results support the theoretical analysis of D-NSS and demonstrate near-optimal performance.
 D-NSS outperforms all baselines, including D-DSA, 0-DSA, and 0-NSS, and does so while using less computation and communication.
 Notably, compared to DSA variants, D-NSS finds better solutions using an order of magnitude less computation and up to two orders of magnitude less communication.
 This is due to both the lower theoretical complexity per iteration and the faster convergence of D-NSS.

-\subsection{Results on Large Problem Instances}
+\subsubsection{Results on large problem instances}

 We evaluate the algorithms on realistic, large-scale, dynamic scenarios with thousands of requests.
 Figure \ref{fig:largeresults} shows the results for the Planet and Walker constellations.
-We report the total utility of each algorithm in Figures \ref{fig:1a} and \ref{fig:1d}, the total message volume in Figures \ref{fig:1b} and \ref{fig:1e}, and the average per-agent execution time in Figures \ref{fig:1c} and \ref{fig:1f}.
+We report the total utility of each algorithm in Figures \ref{fig:1a} and \ref{fig:1b}, the total message volume in Figures \ref{fig:1c} and \ref{fig:1d}, and the average per-agent execution time in Figures \ref{fig:1e} and \ref{fig:1f}.
 Note the log scale in the figures for message volume and runtime.

-In terms of solution quality, D-NSS and D-DSA achieve close to the optimal lower-bound solution.
+In terms of solution quality, D-NSS and D-DSA achieve close to the offline baseline utility.
 D-NSS outperforms both 0-NSS and 0-DSA as well as the greedy and random baselines.
 Crucially, D-NSS achieves high solution quality while having a lower total message volume and execution time compared to D-DSA, 0-DSA, and 0-NSS.
 Both D-NSS and 0-NSS use an order of magnitude fewer messages and computation times than their DSA counterparts.
-Since the optimal lower bound algorithm is computed centrally, the message volume corresponds to the schedules a ground station would have to uplink.
+Since the lower bound algorithm is computed centrally, the message volume corresponds to the schedules a ground station would have to uplink.

 We also evaluate the stability and convergence of D-NSS compared to D-DSA, 0-DSA, and 0-NSS.
-Figures \ref{fig:planet-iter} and \ref{fig:walker-iter} show the average solution quality over iterations of the algorithms during large-problem instances with $v=5$.
+Figures \ref{fig:planet-iter} and \ref{fig:walker-iter} show the average solution quality over iterations of the algorithms during large problem instances with $v=5$.
 We fix the number of iterations for all algorithms to show the relative performance.
-Clearly, D-NSS and D-DSA are much more stable, reacting much less volatility to problem dynamics, illustrated by the sharp drops in solution quality of 0-NSS and 0-DSA.
+Clearly, D-NSS and D-DSA are much more stable, exhibiting substantially less sensitivity to the dynamics, illustrated by the sharp drops in solution quality of 0-NSS and 0-DSA.
 Notably, D-NSS is very stable; even in the iteration directly after problem dynamics, D-NSS repairs solutions effectively to maintain or improve solution quality.
 This supports computing and repairing sub-problems rather than global solutions like D-DSA.
 In addition, the stability of D-NSS leads to a quick convergence in practice, which drives the efficiency of the algorithm.